OpenSourceEconomics/respy/doc/source/contributing.rst

 Economics
 ^^^^^^^^^

-* add unobserved heterogeneity to the model as in Keane and Wolpin (1996)
+* support the full model of Keane and Wolpin (1997)
-* integrate codes from Eisenhauer (2016b) for decision making under ambiguity

 Software Engineering
 ^^^^^^^^^^^^^^^^^^^^